 Hard on Hard – Metal on Metal or Ceramic on Ceramic.
 Ceramic on ceramic is regularly used in Australia according to the Australian Joint Registry.
 Metal on Metal has been found to have an increased revision rate.
 Some metal on metal implants have been withdrawn from the market due to unacceptable failure rates.
 As a result the use of metal on metal has significantly decreased.

 Managing Arthritic Pain and relationship to changes seen on XR

 Cartilage degeneration, although fundamental to the progression of osteoarthritis, is not the site of origin of pain.
 Peripheral nerves generally follow the path of blood vessels, and cartilage contains no nerves or blood vessels.
 Pain may be from the joint capsule , synovium (lining of capsule which produces fluid) , ligaments or bone as well as in the muscles and soft tissues, which surround and move the joint.

 Plain radiographs show the effect of degeneration of joint cartilage as narrowing of the space between the surfaces of the articular bone (usually called the “joint space” or, more accurately, the “cartilage space”).
 However, it is possible to have considerable pain despite a normal-looking cartilage space, or pain can be mild despite marked narrowing.

-Common radiographic changes often seen and reported in osteoarthritis such as thickening of the subchondral bone (eburnation) and formation of osteophytes (bone spurs) often do not correlate with the presence or the severity of pain.
+Common radiographic changes often seen and reported in osteoarthritis are thickening of the subchondral bone (sclerosis) and formation of bone spurs (osteophytes) often do not correlate with the presence or the severity of pain.
 It is important to optimise a conservative management program before considering surgery.